ehexphp/ehex-framework/README.md

 1. And More...

 ## License
-> Please see the license agreement.
-[License](https://github.com/ehexphp/ehex-framework/blob/master/LICENSE)
+This software is distributed under the [MIT](https://opensource.org/license/mit/) license.
+Please read [LICENSE](https://github.com/ehexphp/ehex-framework/blob/master/LICENSE) for information on the software availability and distribution.

 ## Resources
 - [User Guide](/) - Available